Do you want to teach the Bible to your kids, but you’re not sure how?

 What is a Notebooking Journal?

 A notebooking journal is a way for students to record their thoughts, narrate the information they’ve learned, reinforce important facts and ideas, and to illustrate their work.
 Notebooking journals are often open-ended, with much freedom given to record thoughts.

-- For more information on notebooking, check out NotebookingPages.com.
-Debra gives an excellent explanation.
+For more information about notebooking, check out these resources: